-I love this time of year for many reasons, but especially for the break we get from our day-to-day schedules that allows us to commit to quality time with each other after the wildness of the holidays.
+I love when school’s out, especially for the break we get from our day-to-day schedules that allows us to commit to quality time with each other.

-With no nightly homework and time off from some extracurricular activities, there’s a window to focus on a different kind of learning over winter break—building your daughter’s emotional intelligence.
+With no nightly homework and time off from some extracurricular activities, there’s a window to focus on a different kind of learning—building your daughter’s emotional intelligence.